Introduction of a pool approach

 Proposed remuneration for councillors calculated using ratios [XLSX, 72 KB]

-The next amending determination, if required, is scheduled to be issued by the Authority in late May 2024.
-Proposals for changes from councils to be included in this amending determination will not be accepted after Friday 26 April 2024.
+The next amending determination, if required, is scheduled to be issued by the Authority in March 2025.
+Proposals for changes from councils to be included in this amending determination will not be accepted after Friday 14 February 2025.

 Changes resulting from Representation Reviews